Suez Canal Purchase loan

 External debts forced Said Pasha's successor, Isma'il Pasha, to put up his country's shares for sale.
 In November 1875 the British Prime Minister, Benjamin Disraeli was able to make the surprise purchase of nearly half the total shares in the Suez Canal Company - not a majority interest, though a controlling interest for practical purposes.
 France still remained the majority shareholder in the canal.

 Since Parliament was not in session at the time, Disraeli asked his close personal friend Lionel de Rothschild to advance the loan to the British Government thereby opening himself to much criticism from Parliamentary opponents, although winning approbation from the Queen and the public.
-Thus it was, that in 1875, N M Rothschild & Sons advanced Disraeli, acting for the British Government, £4,000,000 to purchase Suez Canal shares.
-According to legend, this was transacted on a gentleman’s agreement, with no documentation, a technically unsecured loan for a sum of over £550 million today.
+Thus it was that in 1875, Lionel, through his business N M Rothschild & Sons, advanced to his friend Disraeli (acting for the British Government) £4,000,000 to purchase Suez Canal shares.
+According to legend, this was transacted on a gentleman’s agreement, with no documentation, a technically unsecured loan for a sum of several £billion today.

 Disraeli was accused by William Gladstone of undermining Britain's constitutional system, due to his lack of reference or consent from Parliament when purchasing the shares with funding from the Rothschilds, although the funds were repaid within five months.